 For further questions about eScholoarship@BC and embargoes, see Frequently Asked Questions.

-Allowing search engine access simply allows other scholars to discover that your ETD is in the ProQuest Dissertations and Theses Full Text database; they would be able to see its title, your name, and some descriptive information including the abstract.
-They would not be able to read its full text if it was under embargo.
+Allowing search engine access simply allows other scholars to discover that your ETD is in the ProQuest Dissertations and Theses Full Text database.
+Members of the public will be able to see the title, your name, and some descriptive information including the abstract (collectively called the "metadata" about your ETD).
+They will not be able to read the full text of the work if it is under embargo.

-When providing your contact information to ProQuest, you have the option to create or add an ORCID identifier.
+When providing your contact information to ProQuest, you will have to add an ORCID identifier.

 ORCID (Open Researcher & Contributor ID) is an open, non-profit, community-driven effort to create and maintain a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers.
 ORCIDs distinguish individuals with common names, and are not affected by name changes, cultural differences in name order, inconsistent abbreviations, or the use of different alphabets.